Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/Script Mods/script_mod.md

 ## Basic Plugin

-We are making a BepInEx plugin, so it's all the same stuff.
-Create file `MyElinMod.cs` at the project root:
+We are making a BepInEx plugin, the mod entry is as follows:

 <<< ../assets/mod_entry.cs#plugin_snippet

 Here we chose the same Guid as mod ID in `package.xml`.
-This needs to be an unique identifier for your mod, so make it very unique.
+This needs to be a unique identifier for your mod, so make it very unique.

 After building the project and launching the game, you should see the message in the log output, either via BepInEx console or `Player.log` at `%localappdata%low\Lafrontier\Elin\Player.log`.